 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 University of California - Los Angeles is the best choice for individuals interested in pursuing a History major.
-Soon after graduation, History students usually make an average of $42,083 in the first five years of their career.
+History majors from University of California - Los Angeles earn a boost of about 19.9% above the typical income of History graduates.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 American Public University System is a good option for students pursuing a History degree.
 Students who graduate from this program report average early career wages of $40,802 and mid-career wages of $64,311.
 Students who enjoy a more slow-paced life will appreciate American Public University System's location in the small town of Charles Town, West Virginia.

 There is a graduate program accessible for those who are curious.
 Close to 76.0% of freshmen come back to this school for their sophomore year.
 For additional information, check out the college scorecard.

 University of California - Berkeley is a good choice for students pursuing a History degree.
 After graduating, History students typically earn an average of $40,772 in the first five years of their career.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.